 Staging: Coal Creek Staging Area

-Directions: From highway, turn east towards downtown on 4th street, cross tracks, turn right on Pine Ave, follow road as it transitions through residential neighborhood and turns into Cokato Road, turn left on Coal Creek Road.
-Follow road for approximately 3.5 kilometers to staging area (beside rod and gun club).
+Directions: From the highway, turn east towards downtown on 4th street, cross tracks, turn right on Pine Ave (later turns into Cokato Road), follow the road past Aquatic Center and continue straight as it transitions into a residential neighborhood.
+Watch for blue staging area sign: turn left on Coal Creek Road.
+Follow road for approximately 3.5 kilometers to the staging area (beside rod and gun club).

-Groomed Trail: 16 km from staging area to cabin.
+Groomed Trail: 16 km from the staging area to cabin.

 Cabin GPS: Lat 49°26’53.95″N Long 114°52’40.91″W